yubo/apiserver/examples/authz-abac/README.md

-## APIserver - Authorization - ABAC
+## APIserver - Authorization - ABAC(Attribute-based access control)

 This example shows the minimal code needed to get a restful.WebService working.